EDI for Retail: What It Is and Why You Need It

 It is possible to bypass the hours it takes to create and receive your orders.
-A point of sale system equipped with EDI (Electronic Data Interchange) sends your order directly from your point of sale system to your supplier’s computer.
+A retail management system equipped with EDI (Electronic Data Interchange) sends your order directly from your point of sale to your supplier’s computer.
 Once you enter the quantities of the products you need and hit the “send” button, EDI for retail does the rest.
-This is a system many Paladin Point of Sale users have come to depend for over 30 years to keep their hardware store shelves stocked.
+This is a system many Paladin users have come to depend on for decades to keep their hardware store shelves stocked.

 If you’re entering information into your computer so you can print and fax your order, EDI dramatically reduces wear and tear on your office machines.
 You’ll be buying a lot less toner and paper.
 With fewer paper documents, you’ll also have fewer costs related to storage and filing.

-When you order through EDI, part numbers and related item info in point of sale is used to create your order.
+When you order through EDI, part numbers and related item info in your point of sale system are used to create your order.
 This dramatically reduces the possibility of missing or transposed numbers or letters, and other errors caused by even the most careful humans.
 Your staff won’t have to wrestle with suppliers over shipments that were filled or ordered incorrectly.